 Academic program faculty or administrators may require additional indicators of performance or achievement to accommodate the needs of their programs.
 Faculty mentors (advisors) are required to review their advisees’ annual reports to assess satisfactory progress toward degree completion.
-The director of graduate school and/or department chair/director may also review student progress.
+The director of graduate studies and/or department chair/director may also review student progress.

 The definition of satisfactory progress and procedures for its verification may vary among departments/programs.
 If a department/program has instituted guidelines that differ from those applying generally to graduate students, these guidelines should be made available to students from their entrance into the graduate degree program.
 If a student is authorized to diverge from progress guidelines established by either the department/program or the Graduate School, this must be documented in written form and endorsed by the student’s advisor and DGS.

-If at any point in your graduate program you feel you are not making progress or have questions about how your program or the Graduate School understands your progress, please contact your program’s director of graduate school or an academic advisor in the Graduate School.
+If at any point in your graduate program you feel you are not making progress or have questions about how your program or the Graduate School understands your progress, please contact your program’s director of graduate studies or an academic advisor in the Graduate School.
 Please also take advantage of various services and resources that the Graduate School and academic colleges make available to serve students.